bwvoss/failure-patterns-essay/README.md

 The error handler being scoped to this one function means that it knows exactly what use cases it should handle.
 There doesn't have to be any grepping or data manipulation to figure out why an error occurs -- we will write an error handler for one specific request and no others.

-While Ajax is one of the few times Javascript runs asynchronously, in Reactive Javascript with RxJS, asynchronous execution is not limited to service requests, but the error handling is the same:
+While Ajax is probably the most well-known example of asynchronous Javascript, Reactive Javascript with RxJS has a significantly higher rate of asynchronous execution, and handles errors in a similar way with an error callback defined at the end of execution:

 ```javascript
 const subscription = source